horshack-dpreview/RollingShutter/README.md

  ### Video Tests

- <span style="color:blue">**Important: Set your camera to NTSC mode if possible.
-The consolidated measurement comparisons all use NTSC frame rates.</span>.
+ **Important: Set your camera to NTSC mode if possible.
+The consolidated measurement comparisons all use NTSC frame rates**

  #### Exposure